SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Once the outline of your story is ready, you need to turn it into a JSON file.
 To do so, we suggest that you start from the automated generated JSON file (MF: ask Kenneth how to get it).
 Update this JSON file, adding, removing or reorganizing the desired moments.
 You can find in ANNEXE X (TO DO: create Annexe and add link) how each specific custom moment translates into a JSON code.

-Along the way you can test the redering of your story by copy-pasting the JSON file [there](https://stories.k2.services/publisher/sandbox/).
+Along the way you can test the rendering of your story by copy-pasting the JSON file [there](https://stories.k2.services/publisher/sandbox/).
 Once your JSON file is ready, send it out to the Software Heritage team (TO DO : add contact) to be added to the collection of you choice (MF: is this best process?).

 Iteration